Buying Power – What You Need to Know Before Trading

 Standard 2 to 1 Buying Power

-Overnight buying power is the amount of money a trader can have in positions which are held overnight.
+Overnight buying power of stocks is the amount of money a trader can have in positions which are held overnight.
 In the majority of cases, this amount is simply double the cash on hand.

 So, if a trader has a $50,000 account, the trader will have $100,000 worth of overnight buying power.
 This buying leverage will change depending on the stock you are trading.

 For example, as stocks become extremely volatile, brokerage firms will have a list of stocks which have special margin requirements, they may require more than a 2 to 1 ratio for overnight positions.